omarreis/LangTool/README.md

 ## LangTool  features :
 * Load/Save *.LNG files
-* Edit all languages in the same grid (uses a TStringGrid, edit strings in place)
+* Edit all languages in the same grid (uses a TStringGrid, edit strings in place).
-* Copy original list of texts to clipboard (f.e. to use with Google Translate)
+* Copy original list of texts to clipboard (f.e. to use with Google Translate) .
 * Paste list of strings from clipboard (input translation results).
-  Before pasting a list of strings from clipboard **place the cursor in the desired cell** Place cursor in the top of the column to paste a new language
+  Before pasting a list of strings from clipboard **place the cursor in the desired cell** .
+  Place cursor in the top of the column to paste a new language.

 Note that automatic translation services a lot of times translate words out of context.
 Have a translator - or at least a native speaker - review your app translations.